BrunoGoulartDE/BrunoGoulartDE/README.md

 - 👋 Hi, I’m @BrunoGoulartDE
 - 👀 I’m interested in PHP, C# and Python
 - 🌱 I’m currently learning PHP and Rpa
-- 📫 How to reach me send a email on bruno.goulart1414@gmail.com
+- 📫 How to reach me send a email on bruno.goulart1414@gmail.com or www.linkedin.com/in/brunogoulartdev

 <!---
 BrunoGoulartDE/BrunoGoulartDE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.